-Contaminant (units): Atrazine (ppb) Traditional MCL in mg/l : 0.003
+Contaminant (units): Atrazine (ppb) Traditional MCL in mg/ $\ell$ : 0.003 To convert for CCR, multiply by: 1000

 Major sources in drinking water: Runoff from herbicide used on row crops.

 Health effects language: Some people who drink water containing atrazine well in excess of the MCL over many years could experience problems with their cardiovascular system or reproductive difficulties.